federico-farias/clean-architecture/micro-profile-cotizacion-api/readme.md

 More information on MicroProfile can be found [here](https://microprofile.io/)

-### Open API
+### Health

-Exposes the information about your endpoints in the format of the OpenAPI v3 specification.
-Specification [here](https://microprofile.io/project/eclipse/microprofile-open-api)
+The health status can be used to determine if the 'computing node' needs to be discarded/restarted or not.
+Specification [here](https://microprofile.io/project/eclipse/microprofile-health)

-The index page contains a link to the OpenAPI information of your endpoints.
+The class **ServiceHealthCheck** contains an example of a custom check which can be integrated to health status checks of the instance.
+The index page contains a link to the status data.

-### Rest Client

-A type safe invocation of HTTP rest endpoints.
-Specification [here](https://microprofile.io/project/eclipse/microprofile-rest-client)

-The example calls one endpoint from another JAX-RS resource where generated Rest Client is injected as CDI bean.